ShipEngine/connect-website/transactions.md

 To account for this, the `Transaction` object provides the `id` property, which uniquely identifies the current transaction.

-This property should be used to detect retries from the ShipEngine Integration Platform as well as used to detect and prevent duplicate operations.
+This property should be used to detect retries from ShipEngine Connect as well as used to detect and prevent duplicate operations.

 <div class="previous-next-nav">